-a) Setting the Stage: Patient Selection for ART at St. Charles Hospital clinical and social grounds.
+Hospital, it is first necessary to briefly describe the selection process itself.
+Currently, ART is clinical and social grounds.
 The eligibility criteria originate from different sources, including guidelines published by WHO in 2004 and revised in 2006 (WHO 2006); national ART treatment guidelines for Lesotho (GoL 2004); practices based on the WHO's Integrated Management of Adult and Adolescent Illness (IMAI) program (WHO 2004b; WHO 2006b); and practices based on what the team at St. Charles understands the national approach to be even when the source of such understanding cannot be fully substantiated (sometimes it is simply a verbal direction given during a supervisory visit by the national consultant in charge of monitoring the ART program).
 There is not one, overall document either at St. Charles or nationally that sets out all of the eligibility criteria.